 \section{Abstract}

-Asynchronous effects of Ahman and Pretnar complement the conventional synchronous treatment of algebraic computational effects with asynchrony based on decoupling the execution of algebraic operation calls into signalling that an operation's implementation needs to be executed, and into interrupting a running computation with the operation's result, to which the computation can react by installing matching interrupt handlers.
-Beyond providing asynchrony for algebraic effects, the resulting core calculus also naturally models examples such as pre-emptive multi-threading, (cancellable) remote function calls, multi-party applications, and even a parallel variant of runners of algebraic effects.
+Asynchronous effects of Ahman and Pretnar complement the conventional synchronous treatment of algebraic effects with asynchrony based on decoupling the execution of algebraic operation calls into signalling that an operation's implementation needs to be executed, and into interrupting a running computation with the operation's result, to which the computation can react by installing matching interrupt handlers.
+Beyond providing asynchrony for algebraic effects, the resulting core calculus also naturally models examples such as pre-emptive multi-threading, (cancellable) remote function calls, and multi-party applications.
 In this paper, we study the normalisation properties of this calculus.
-We prove that if one removes general recursion from the original calculus, then the remaining calculus is strongly normalising, including both its sequential and parallel parts.
-However, this only guarantees termination for very simple asynchronous examples.
-To improve on this result, we also prove that the sequential fragment of the calculus remains strongly normalising when a controlled amount of interrupt-driven recursive behaviour is reintroduced.
-Our strong normalisation proofs are structured compositionally as a natural extension of Lindley and Stark's $\top\top$-lifting based approach for proving strong normalisation of effectful languages.
+We prove that if one removes general recursion from it, then the remaining calculus is strongly normalising, including both its sequential and parallel parts.
+To cover more interesting programs, we also prove that the sequential part of the calculus remains strongly normalising when a controlled amount of interrupt-driven recursive behaviour is reintroduced.
+Our normalisation proofs are structured compositionally as an extension of Lindley and Stark's $\top\top$-lifting-based approach for proving strong normalisation of effectful languages.
 All our results are also formalised in Agda.